nicotsx/nestjs-arktype/README.md

 - `@nestjs/swagger` >= `11`
 - Node.js 22.x or later.

 NestJS doesn't support importing ESM only libraries.
-While we ship a CJS build, ArkType 2 is now ESM only.
+ArkType 2 is now ESM only.
 Fortunately Node.js 22 lets you require() esm modules out of the box so this is a hard requirement.

 ## Installation